 Consumers engage with brands using a wide variety of different platforms and mediums these days.
 You need to engage your customers where they’re at and with a consistent, unified voice.
 A unified experience across channels such as your website, Search Marketing, Social Media, Paid Advertising, In-Store and Email Marketing will strengthen your brand and make it easier for customers to engage with your company.

-The following are a wide variety of pro tips and advice that will help you get started with cross-channel marketing or take your efforts to the next level.
+The following are a wide variety of pro tips and advice that will help you get started with cross-channel digital marketing or take your efforts to the next level.

 Email – The Heart of Cross-Channel Marketing – Tony D’anna